FLU VACCINATION FOR

 DEATH

-On average, over 100 children die from the flu and its complications every year in the U.S. To date, over 2,100 children have lost their lives to flu since 2004;6 approximately 80% were not vaccinated and approximately half of these children were otherwise healthy.
-The CDC indicates pediatric flu deaths are likely under-reported because not all children whose death was flu-related may have been tested for influenza.
+On average, over 100 children die from the flu and its complications every year in the U.S. To date, over 2,000 children have lost their lives to flu since 2004.
+About 80% of children who die from flu are not vaccinated and half had no prior medical conditions.
+Pediatric flu deaths are underreported, so this number could be much larger than 2,000.

 Benefits of Flu Vaccination in Children